Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Framework

-A well-defined and intuitive quantitative method for evaluating the quality of feature descriptions is important in the context of the proposed framework, as it is these descriptions on which the scientific conclusions of discovery ultimately rest.
-By formulating autointerp evaluation as a statistical inference problem, the importance of evaluation with respect to the population of interest $P$ becomes salient (as opposed to some other distribution implicitly defined through some other collection of unstructured data, common in most other autointerp evaluation methods); the need for sample splitting becomes clear; the role for confidence intervals becomes legible by appeal to sampling uncertainty (c.f., \cite{miller_adding_2024}); and we further unlock useful connections to the literature on post-selection inference, such that we may discipline settings evaluating a multiplicity of interpretations (c.f., \cite{andrews_inference_2024}).
+\begin{remark}[Inference on the best interpretation] If a researcher is interested in inference on the best performing autointerp description across multiple generation prompts or strategies---say among a set $\{\hat\eta_{j,1}, \hat\eta_{j,2}, \dots\}$ for any $j$ of interest---then the evaluation performance should be estimated with appropriate ``inference on winners'' corrections such as those discussed in \cite{andrews_inference_2024}. \end{remark}

-It is worth noting that this autointerp evaluation strategy can also serve as a general-purpose description evaluation technology, e.g., for carefully crafted human descriptions of feature activations in settings where there is a small number of discoveries.
-The scientific benefit of evaluation in such a setting is also clear: even if there is concern that human-made descriptions are reverse-engineered to support a presupposed conclusion, any description (human or machine made, motivated or not) that is not supported by the data will be surfaced through the evaluation scores.
-In this way, description evaluation can be seen as even more critical when automatic methods are not employed by the researcher to generate descriptions.
+\begin{remark}[Evaluation of human-generated descriptions] It is worth noting that this autointerp evaluation strategy can also serve as a general-purpose description evaluation technology, e.g., for carefully crafted human descriptions of concept indicators in settings where there is a small number of discoveries.
+The scientific benefit of evaluation in such a setting is also clear: even if there is concern that human-made descriptions are reverse-engineered to support a presupposed conclusion, any description (human made or machine made, motivated or not) that is not supported by the data will be surfaced through the evaluation scores.
+In this way, description evaluation can be seen as even more critical when automatic methods are not employed by the researcher to generate descriptions. \end{remark}